 Also hidden behind a locked door requiring the ringing of a bell, the Chapel of St. Sylvester is connected to Santi Quattro Coronati.
 Our tour guide described it as the early Vatican and I can see why.
 It’s tiny but the artwork is immaculate.
 It’s definitely a special place, making it a definite must-visit church in Rome.
 The Chapel was constructed in 1246 and the frescoes, depicting events from Constantine’s life, are also from this date.
 And they’re in such amazing condition.

 Basilica San Clemente al Laterano

 This church dates back 2000 years in time.
 Yes, you read that right.
-The basilica we see today was built in the 1100s and rebuilt in the 1800s but excavations under the church have revealed the church from the 400s one level below and then below that the remains of first century buildings, comprised of an apartment (where there was a Mithraic temple) and a mansion (where St. Clement supposedly lived and Christians worshiped).
-Going underground was literally a step back in time.
+The basilica we see today was built in the 1100s and rebuilt in the 1800s but excavations under the church have revealed the church from the 400s one level below and then below that the remains of first-century buildings, comprised of an apartment (where there was a Mithraic temple) and a mansion (where St. Clement supposedly lived and Christians worshiped).
+Going underground was literally stepping back in time.
 I believe it was about 8 euros per person, and worth every cent.
 Unfortunately, pictures weren’t allowed underground so I don’t have anything to show you.
-But trust me, this church is worth the trip.
+But trust me, this church is 100% worth the trip.

 Via Labicana, 95, 00184 Roma